'Support for mortgage interest' for 110,000 people is being cut and less than 10% have applied for the loan offered by Serco to replace it.

 “In April, if you haven’t done anything, your mortgage interest just stops dead.”

 “I’m surprised and worried [6,500] is a dreadfully low number.
 If they [the DWP] don’t make up the difference somehow then the problem is likely to be default on mortgages post-April.”

 It’s incredibly irresponsible for the Tories to offer those on SMI no option but take out a private loan in order to stay in their homes.
 As the 5th April deadline approaches, the government should reconsider the rollout of the scheme or risking making nearly a hundred thousand people homeless.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.